dice-group/contrastive_explanations/README.md

     - `q₁` (commonality): shared assertions between fact and foil.
     - `q₂` (difference): what fact has that foil lacks.
     - **Conflict set**: axioms preventing foil from satisfying the class.
-- Reports statistics on explanation size, runtime, and synthetic individuals introduced.
+- Reports statistics on explanation size, conflict size, runtime, and synthetic individuals introduced.

 ---